The Macmillan Brown Centre for Pacific Studies offers research thesis programmes in MA and PhD as well as undergraduate courses.

 Course Rationale:听The course is interdisciplinary and links together different modes of knowledge, innovation and analysis which will enable students to have a deeper and broader understanding of sustainability in one of the largest geographical spaces and most culturally diverse area of the world鈥攖he Pacific.听听听This course also provides students with an opportunity to discuss, analyse and critically engage with sustainability and climate resilience discourses, concepts,听frameworks听and narratives commonly used in academia,听policy听and the media.
 This course will connect with the听cutting-edge听Pacific Ocean and Climate Crisis Assessment (POCCA) research project will also contribute to connect the course with Pacific scholars from a variety of disciplines that would be contributing to the course as guest lecturers and speakers.
 This would allow students from a variety of field of studies (Natural Sciences Arts, Health, Community production and Economies, Politics, Agriculture, Social, Law, Engineering) to听benefit听from a multidisciplinary perspective on sustainability and resilience by exploring knowledge and learn

-Key concepts:听Pacific Indigenous Knowledge and technological/scientific innovation, sustainability, holistic solutions, human agency, interdisciplinary.
+Key concepts:听Pacific indigenous knowledge and technological/ scientific innovation, sustainability, holistic solutions, human agency, interdisciplinary.

 For more information about the latest Pacific Studies courses, please click听here.